fraie98/Auction-Hander/README.md

 # AuctionHandler
 Project for ***Distributed Systems And Middleware Technologies*** - University of Pisa.

-AuctionHandler is a distributed application which allow registered users to create/enter online auctions in order to sell/buy goods.
+AuctionHandler is a distributed application which allows registered users to create/enter online auctions in order to sell/buy goods.

 The main technologies used are: